Kuadrant/kuadrant.github.io/src/community.md

 ---
 # Kuadrant Community

-Welcome to the Kuadrant community!
+Welcome to the Kuadrant community, where we're working to bring together Gateway API and Open Cluster Management to help you manage, scale, load-balance and secure your Ingress Gateways as a key part of your application connectivity, in a single cluster or the multi-cluster Kubernetes environments.

 ### Source Code